jieyangumn/jieyangumn.github.io/index.md

 ## Research Interests
-- **Agroecosystem Intelligence:** Knowledge-guided modeling of soil-water-nutrient interactions, agricultural hydrology, and water quality.
+- **Agroecosystem Intelligence:** Knowledge-guided modeling of soil-water-nutrient interactions and their impacts on hydrology and water quality.
 - **Precision Agriculture:** Multi-scale sensing and data integration for cropland monitoring, yield prediction, and food quality assessment.